 There is one more parallel between Principia Mathematica and the present text.
 Both, in their detailed development of their respective subjects (which cannot be avoided for the first time), can be perceived as tedious.
-In our case we refer here to the development of Peano Arithmetic in Chapters 7 and 8.
-The development is necessary for the formal justification of general recursive definitions which are considered de rigueur in modern computer programming.
-We have included as an extended introduction a long Chapter 1 entitled Case for the Theory of Programming in Peano Arithmetic in order to shield a reader interested mainly in the general ideas of our philosophy from the rather technical development of the subject.
+For instance, the development of Peano Arithmetic in Chapters 7 and 8 is given in detail but the development is necessary for the formal justification of general recursive definitions which are considered de rigueur in modern computer programming.
+We have included as extended introduction a long Chapter 1 entitled 'Why the Theory of Programming in Peano Arithmetic?' in order to shield the reader interested mainly in the general ideas of our philosophy from the rather technical development of the subject.
 We argue in the chapter in favor of the explication of computer programming in arithmetic.
 This means that an implemented computer programming language based on these concepts should use a formal system of arithmetic.
 Peano arithmetic is then the most natural choice.
-The introductory chapter covers the entire text in sufficient detail for the reader to understand our ideas and it avoids the formal apparatus of theorems and proofs although we present the necessary definitions with some technical details.
+The introductory chapter covers the entire text in sufficient detail for the reader to understand our ideas and it avoids the formal apparatus of theorems and proofs although we mostly present the necessary definitions with some technical details.
 If the reader is well-versed in mathematical logic and/or the theory of computer programming he might be even satisfied with the argument contained in the chapter.
-He will perphaps go to the following chapters only for a detail or two.
+He will perhaps go to the following chapters only for a detail or two.
 The explication of computer programming in the arithmetic is formally done in the Part II of this text.
-We have included the Part I, entitled First-order theories and Peano arithmetic, mainly as a prerequisite for the understanding of Part II.
+We have included the Part I, entitled First-order Logic and Peano Arithmetic, mainly as a prerequisite for the understanding of Part II.
 In this part we discuss first-order theories in general and Peano arithmetic in detail.
-The part is inluded not only to make this text self-contained but also to investigate the proof system of CL which are the signed tableaux of Smullyan.
-Since we extensively use the proof system for concrete proofs (as opposed to merely investigating it metatheoretically), we present the tableaux in the positive sense as proving logical consequence rather than in the usual negative sense of deriving contradictions.
+The part is included not only to make this text self-contained, but also to investigate the proof system of CL which are the signed tableaux of Smullyan.
+Since we extensively use the proof system for concrete proofs (as opposed to merely investigating it meta-theoretically), we present the tableaux in the positive sense as proving logical consequence rather than in the usual negative sense of deriving contradictions.
 In the chapters dealing with Peano arithmetic we then investigate strong schemas of extensions of PA by definitions which support the kinds of flexible recursive definitions needed in the practice of computer programming.
-The Part II is entitled $Computer\ programming$ and it deals within the framework of PA with - the definition of the clausal language, - it is enlivened by many examples of actual CL programs together with proofs of their properties, - discusses in the metatheory the computation of clausal programs, - introduces data types in order to optimize the execution of clausal programs on computers, - shows how to obtain the flexibility of high-order programming with functionals in the first-order Peano arithmetic, - discusses the questions of modularization and abstract specification of programs in the language of second-order Peano arithmetic but within a framework which is conservative over PA and thus does not add any extra power (except expressivity) to it.
+The Part II is entitled $Computer\ Programming$ and it deals within the framework of PA with - the definition of the clausal language, - discusses in the meta-theory the computation of clausal programs, - introduces data types in order to optimize the execution of clausal programs on computers. - shows how to obtain the flexibility of high-order programming with functionals in the first-order Peano arithmetic, discusses the questions of modularization and abstract specification of programs in the language of second-order Peano arithmetic but within a framework which is conservative over PA and thus does not add any extra power (except expressivity) to it.
 Targeted Audience.